Oscar “Blue” Ramirez

 🇮🇹 A bill that reopens the debate on freedom and faith in Europe

+Italy is experiencing a new social and political controversy today following the presentation of the bill promoted by Prime Minister Giorgia Meloni, which seeks to ban the wearing of the burqa and niqab in public places.
 The measure, promoted by her Brothers of Italy (Fratelli d’Italia) party, aims to strengthen security Citizenship and “Italian cultural identity,” but it has sparked a wave of criticism for its impact on religious freedom and individual rights.

 The text proposes fines of 300 to 3,000 euros for those who fully cover their faces in public spaces, and includes a package of reforms that controls the funding of religious communities and toughens penalties for forced marriages and virginity tests.